StefMeh/Burned-Area-Estimation/README.md

 ## Citation
 Mehlich, Stefanie, "The role of the anthropogenic fire regime in protected areas in Kenya : a case study in the Mau Forest region" (2023).
 Theses.
+471.

+## Data Availability
+Output data from this thesis research can be found under:

+## Data Citation
-471. https://louis.uah.edu/uah-theses/471
+https://louis.uah.edu/uah-theses/471